Mission-DMX/Docs/Editor/ShowGUI.md

 If multiple monitors are detected, available UI pages will be distributed automatically between them.

 The reamaining screen space (3) is filled with the content of the show UI page.

+## Additional windows

+While the `Show Mode` Tab allows changing scenes and displays a show UI page, it is possible to configure additional windows displaying pages.
+They can be enabled using the `Editor` tab in the settings dialog.

+This might come in handy, if you have multiple monitors and would like to have a different tab open while still being able to interact with your UI.
+Furthermore, this enables you to have different pages open at the same time.

+UI windows do not provide automatic scene switching buttons but will remember the pages they have been assigned for a given scene and will switch back to them as soon as the user switches back to this scene.